inasafe/inasafe/docs/source/developer-docs/writing_impact_functions.rst

   impact such as estimated fatilities or number of buildings affected.

 Layers can be either raster or vector types.
-See :ref:`data_types` for a complete list of admissible layer types that can be sensibly handled by impact functions.
+See :ref:`data_types` for a complete list of admissible input layer types that can be sensibly handled by impact functions.

 Impact functions also specify which layer types they can work with and thus directly control under which circumstances they are made available to the